kevinhenryburke/kevinhenryburke.github.io/intro.md

 title: "Intro"
 permalink: /Intro/

-This is the intro content
+This is the intro content from the root folder